WebAssembly: Wasm program

 A Wasm program is designed as a separate module containing collections of various Wasm-defined values and program type definitions.
 These are provided in either binary or textual format (see below) that have a common structure.
 Such a module may provide a start function that is executed upon instantiation of a wasm binary.

 Instruction set

 The core standard for the binary format of a Wasm program defines an instruction set architecture (ISA); each operation that can be executed by the VM is assigned a specific binary encoding (an "opcode"), but the exact way in which the operation is implemented is not specified, allowing for flexibility in the construction of a VM.
-The list of instructions includes standard memory load/store instructions, numeric, parametric, control of flow instruction types and Wasm-specific variable instructions.
+The list of instruction types includes those for standard memory load/store, numeric, parametric, control flow, and Wasm-specific variables.